shundhammer/qdirstat/src-unported/README.md

 - Tree model based on QAbstractItemModel.
 This can be connected to a number of Qt's view classes, in particular QTreeView.

+- Treemap stuff.
+This was based on Qt 3 QCanvas which is completely gone.
+From Qt 4 on, there is QGraphicsView / QGraphicsScene.
+I had feared that would be quite a challenge, but this went much smoother than I had expected.